ASanchez-Tojar/animal_personality_terminology/README.md

 ---

 Alfredo Sánchez-Tójar, Maria Moiron, Petri T. Niemelä.
-In preparation. *Ambiguous terminology in animal personality research: a self-report questionnaire and a systematic review*.
-DOI: tba
+Accepted. *Terminology use in animal personality research: a self-report questionnaire and a systematic review*.
+Proceedings of the Royal Society B. DOI: 10.1098/rspb.2021.2259

 * All authors contributed equally to this work